Andreas Wallraff: Education and earlier work

 Following his doctoral research, Wallraff continued to work as a research scientist and later as an assistant professor at the University of Erlangen-Nuremberg.
 In 2002, he left Europe to work as a postdoctoral researcher with Robert J. Schoelkopf within the Department of Applied Physics at Yale University in New Haven, Connecticut.
 During this time, he was an author on papers regarding the coupling of superconducting qubits via a cavity bus and the coherent interaction of a single photon to a Cooper-pair box, among others.
-In 2004 he was appointed as an associate research scientist in the Department of Applied Physics at Yale and in June 2005 he was elected as a tenure-track assistant professor at ETH Zürich.
-Following the professorship appointment, he departed from Yale and started the Quantum Device Lab at ETH Zürich in January 2006.
-In 2011, he was chosen from among 380 ETH Zürich professors to be awarded the Max Rössler Prize for his research activities.
+In 2004 he was appointed as an associate research scientist in the Department of Applied Physics at Yale and in June 2005 he was elected as a tenure-track assistant professor at ETH Zurich.
+Following the professorship appointment, he departed from Yale and started the Quantum Device Lab at ETH Zurich in January 2006.
+In 2011, he was chosen from among 380 ETH Zurich professors to be awarded the Max Rössler Prize for his research activities.
 In 2012, he worked as a visiting professor at the Kastler-Brossel Laboratory within the École Normale Supérieure in Paris, France.

 Research topics

 Wallraff has in recent years been studying a variety of topics related to quantum information science.
 Among them include interactions between distant artificial atoms, quantum many-body systems, digital quantum simulation, quantum nonlocality, the implementation of the Toffoli gate in quantum computation, deterministic quantum teleportation, and the Hong-Ou-Mandel effect.

 In general, his research is primarily focused on investigating circuit QED (cQED) systems and their applications in superconducting quantum computing.
 These include implementing quantum gates, identifying and eliminating sources of quantum decoherence to extend qubit lifetimes, and creating solid-state architectures in which quantum error correction is possible.
 In addition, he conducts research into "hybrid quantum systems"; cQED systems interacting with Rydberg atoms and semiconductor quantum dots to combine "the long coherence times available in microscopic quantum systems with the strong interactions and integration available in solid state systems... [to allow] for strong interactions with control fields and thus fast manipulation of the quantum state of a system."
+His research has been honoured with multiple awards, such as the ETH Zurich's Rössler-Prize in 2013 and the Helmholtz International Fellow Award in 2020.